ygor/time-vault/TimeVault/README.md

 1. The content is encrypted using AES with a random key
 2. The encrypted content is stored in the database
 3. When the unlock time passes, the message can be decrypted and displayed to authorized users

-### Advanced Time-Locking

-For longer time periods, TimeVault supports decentralized randomness beacon (drand) based timelock encryption, which provides a more secure time-locking mechanism by using decentralized beacons.

 ## Security Considerations